flashlin/Samples/torch-qa/fine-tune/data-user/baccarat-tiger.md

 Answer: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
 Simply place a bet in the Tiger Pair betting area of the layout.
 All bets must be placed before any cards are dealt.
 If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
 If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
 If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
 If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

+Q: What are the odds for winning the Tiger Pair wager?
+A: "Tiger Pair" has three scenarios:
+Single Tiger Pair - Only one side forms a pair with their initial two cards, paying out at 4:1 odds.
+Double Tiger Pair - Both sides form a pair with their initial two cards, paying out at 20:1 odds.
+Twin Tiger Pair - Both sides have similar point counts or patterns in their initial pairs, paying out at 100:1 odds.

+Question: What is the objective of the game Big Tiger?
+Answer: The objective of the game Big Tiger is to place a bet in the Big Tiger betting area of the layout before any cards are dealt, and if the banker wins with a score total of six and has exactly three cards, you win.

+Question: How does the combination of Tiger Pair, Banker Pairs, and Player pairs wagers work?
+Answer: The combination of Tiger Pair, Banker Pairs, and Player pairs wagers is a bet where a bettor must place all bets in the Tiger Pair betting area of the layout before any cards are dealt.
+If either or both of the Player’s and Banker’s hands first two cards are a pair, the bettor wins.

+Question: How does a bettor place bets in the Tiger Pair betting area of the layout?
+Answer: A bettor places bets in the Tiger Pair betting area of the layout by placing their bet on the designated spot.
+All bets must be placed before any cards are dealt.

 Question: what's different between big tiger and small tiger?
 Answer: The main difference between Big Tiger and Small Tiger lies in the conditions required for a win and the corresponding payout odds:
 * Big Tiger: This bet wins if the banker wins with a score total of six and has exactly three cards.
 The payout odds for this specific scenario are 50 to 1.